Putting the super in supercars.

 The first one-off model on this list was commissioned by a McLaren customer to commemorate the 30th anniversary of Ayrton Senna securing his first Formula 1 World Championship.
 The most obvious thing here is the iconic Marlboro livery colors Senna's car wore, along with his racing number from 1988, but there's more to this three-year project than that.
 The engine has been worked on, but all we know is that it has a 24ct gold heatshield, a polycarbonate rear cover, modified engine bay shrouds, and what the owner describes as "a pleasing amount of power."
 The aero has been upgraded to deliver around 1,760 lbs of downforce.
 To make sure the driver knows exactly what he's getting into, the P1 GTR By MSO has its multi-function McLaren P1 GTR steering wheel trimmed in Alcantara with color-matched stitching.

-Each version of the car has been focussed on the track by dropping the weight of standard 720S models using carbon-fiber.
+Each version of the car has been focused on the track by dropping the weight of standard 720S models using carbon fiber.
 On top of that, the Apex Collection cars have extended paddle shifters, an MSO steering wheel, an MSO throttle pedal, as well as extended side sills, a sports exhaust, and a telemetry system.

-McLaren built and sold 500 of the fantastical Senna model to customers, but there were a few prototypes used for development spare.
+McLaren built and sold 500 of the fantastical Senna model to customers, but there were a few spare prototypes used for development.
 McLaren Beverly Hills managed to get hold of three of them, then commissioned MSO to make them road legal and give them liveries based on the national flags of countries where Ayrton Senna accomplished some of the highlights of his career.